NicolasDorier/BCCSpliter/README.md

 A BlockExplorer (QBitNinja) is used for scanning your funds.

 If it does not find your coin, please open an issue.
 There is several way of deriving addresses from HD, and I lazily support them.

+Supported derivation scheme are:

+* BIP45/P2SH/1-1 (old copay)
+* BIP44 Account 0 (you can change the account to dump by changing [this line](https://github.com/NicolasDorier/BCCSpliter/blob/e4255bb0f52af9f20f5bd192b26873d41c393e15/BCCSpliter/Interactive.cs#L133))
+* Direct (Breadwallet)
+* Bitcoin Core

+Let me know if your wallet derivation strategy is not supported.
+(In which case you would see 0 coins to dump, contrary to what you expect)

 ## How to configure?
 If you are not using standard install for bitcoind, you will have to change the configuration file: